-Re: Commonwealth of Pennsylvania General Obligation Bonds, First Series A and B of 2007
+Re: Commonwealth of Pennsylvania General Obligation Bonds, Second Series A of 2007, Second Series B of 2007 and First Refunding Series of 2007

-This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$373,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series A and B of 2007 (the "Bonds").
+This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$702,405,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, consisting of \$565,000,000 aggregate principal amount of General Obligation Bonds, Second Series A of 2007 (the "Second Series A Bonds"), \$23,000,000 aggregate principal amount of General Obligation Bonds, Second Series B of 2007 (the "Second Series B Bonds"), and \$114,405,000 aggregate principal amount of General Obligation Bonds, First Refunding Series of 2007 (the "First Refunding Series Bonds": and together with the Second Series A Bonds and the Second Series B Bonds, the "Bonds").
 The Bonds are dated the date of issuance and delivery.
-The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on May 1 and November 1 of each year commencing May 1, 2008, until the obligation with respect to the payment of such principal shall have been discharged.
+The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on February 1 and August 1 of each year commencing February 1, 2008 for the First Refunding Series Bonds and August 1, 2008 for the Second Series A Bonds and the Second Series B Bonds, until the obligation with respect to the payment of such principal shall have been discharged.